vcodecopenh264_web_logo

 Parameter Description

-id Video codec parameter ID according to VCodecParam enum (see Table 2).
+id Video codec parameter ID according to the VCodecParam enum (see Table 2).

 executeCommand method

-The executeCommand(…) method is designed to execute a video codec command.
+The executeCommand(…) method is designed to execute video codec commands.
 The library doesn’t support commands.
 The method will return FALSE.
 Method declaration:

 bool executeCommand(VCodecCommand id);